off-by-some/contrakit/examples/quantum/README.md

 ### Fundamental Questions

-**The information-theoretic structure of quantum mechanics.** Our work indicates that information cost is a fundamental feature of quantum theory.
-Contradiction measures provide new axiomatizations of quantum mechanics based on information-theoretic principles.
+**The information-theoretic structure of quantum mechanics.** Our work indicates that information cost is a feature of quantum theory.
+Contradiction measures provide axiomatizations of quantum mechanics based on information-theoretic principles.

 **Quantum gravity and spacetime.** If spacetime itself is quantum mechanical, how do contradiction measures behave in quantum gravitational systems?
 This question connects quantum foundations to fundamental questions in theoretical physics.